ruoyangsong/QuicyBot/README.md

 ## Project Overview:
 This is the web application used for lyrics sentiment analysis using the Cognitive Services APIs provided by Microsoft.
+You can find the API documentation in https://azure.microsoft.com/en-ca/services/cognitive-services/text-analytics/.
-The frontend is built using Angular and rxjs.
+The frontend is built using Angular and rxjs, and the backend server is built by flask.

 ## Quick Start
 <b>1.
 Clone the Project:</b>